-They’re in your workplace, your school, your community.
+They’re in your workplace, your school, and your community.
 They might even be in your home.
 Most narcissists are relatively harmless.
 They’re more selfish and self-serving than the average person, but they’re still capable of caring about others, which prevents them from doing too much harm.

 Some narcissists, however, are toxic.
 They’re dangerous because they don’t play by the rules.
 They’ll lie, cheat, manipulate, threaten or attack in order to get what they want, with no concern about the casualties they leave in their wake.
 The only person they’ll ever care about is themselves.

-It’s important to recognize the toxic narcissists in your life, because they can do a lot of damage if you don’t identify them as soon as possible.
+It’s important to recognize the toxic narcissists in your life because they can do a lot of damage if you don’t identify them as soon as possible.